vivianhuang130/B2W-wordpress/A - Download Bootstrap/bootstrap-4.0.0/docs/4.0/components/navbar.md

 - `.navbar-brand` for your company, product, or project name.
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns).
-- `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#responsive-behaviors) behaviors.
+- `.navbar-togglerr` for use with our collapse plugin and other [navigation toggling](#responsive-behaviors) behaviors.
 - `.form-inline` for any form controls and actions.
 - `.navbar-text` for adding vertically centered strings of text.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.